← Back to Blog

 I spent weeks reading forums, watching YouTube reviews, asking in Facebook groups.
 Everyone had strong opinions.
 Nobody agreed on anything.

 Finally, I decided: if I'm doing this, I'm doing it properly.
 Treat Jenny to the best.
-Get Bilstein shocks →.
+Get Bilstein shocks (front & rear) → — these shocks are incredible and make such a huge difference to the ride.

 The £400 Question